Slevinski/slevinski.github.io/series/formal-signwriting/entries/sign-text-layout/essay.md

 - the `x` center follows vertical-writing logic, using the head and trunk where available
 - the `y` center follows horizontal-writing logic, using the head where available

+Because `hcenter` and `vcenter` name signbox-centering symbol ranges rather than layout axes, the layout layer may use the `vcenter` range to determine an `x` center and the `hcenter` range to determine a `y` center.

 This keeps vertical and horizontal passage layout compatible while preserving the signbox as structured text.

 ## Reading Levels